Arizona Child Custody & Parenting Time

 Navigating Child Custody Disputes

-Child custody disputes can be one of the most difficult situations for a parent to navigate.
+Child custody disputes can be one of the most difficult areas of family law for a parent to navigate.
 They can be time-consuming and often involve heightened emotional conflicts between the parents (and potentially even children as well).

 Whether your custody dispute is a part of a divorce, or you and the other parent were never married, you should talk to an experienced child custody lawyer at Colburn Hintze Maletta for assistance with your case.

-When it comes to child custody issues, the attorney’s at Colburn Hintze Malletta aggressively fight for our clients and what is in their children’s best interest.
+When it comes to child custody issues, the family attorneys at Colburn Hintze Maletta have extensive knowledge and resources to aggressively fight for our clients and what is in their children’s best interest.
 Continue reading below to get a better understanding of the different key elements pertaining to child custody.

-Arizona family courts ultimately enter parenting time and legal decision-making authority ordered based on the children’s “best interest” by considering the factors listed in ARS 25-403.
+Ultimately, Arizona family courts will order parenting time and legal decision-making authority based on the child’s best interests, by considering the factors listed in ARS 25-403, which we will explain more about below.

 Regardless of the type of decision-making authority that is ordered by the court, both parents generally have the power to make routine care decisions for a child during his or her parenting time.